iterative/cml/README.md

    ```

 ## Using self-hosted runners
-GitHub provides a certain amount of time on hosted runners for free to every user.
-However, there are many great reasons to use your own runners- to take advantage of GPUs, to orchestrate your team's shared computing resources, or to [one more reason goes here].
+GitHub Actions are run on GitHub-hosted runners by default.
+However, there are many great reasons to use your own runners- to take advantage of GPUs, to orchestrate your team's shared computing resources, or to train in the cloud.

 ☝️ **Tip!** Check out the [official GitHub documentation](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) to get started setting up your self-hosted runner.